How to Plant a Kitchen Herb Garden

 Aside from proper drainage holes at the base of a container, consider other drainage optimizers:

 - Towel linings.
-Before adding soil to your pot, line its perimeter with a cotton or flour sack towel.
+Before adding soil to your pot, line its perimeter with a cotton flour sack towel.
 This trick adds a natural barrier protecting the herbs from waterlogging, as well as more tempered water release.
 You end up with herbs that hold moisture better but don’t flood their root system.

 - Add pebbles.
 Place a handful of small stones at the base of your container, after a flour sack towel but before the soil and plants.
 This further buffers the flour sack lining and keeps the roots at a safer water level.